pascomnet/documentation/mobydick/content_en/03clients/06flexpanel.md

 Using a TextEditor, edit the file _colors.less in the theme of your choice and modify the colours according to your requirements.

 ##### Compilation
-tall and start //FixMe SimpLESS compiler and and move the total modified theme folder into the compiler as shown below:
+Install and start the SimpLESS compiler and move the total modified theme folder into the compiler as shown below:

 After that, compile the file **operatorpanel.less** again by clicking on the ***"Refresh"*** symbol. in order to get nice readable CSS, turn of the **minify** function (the small blue box on the right hand side of cell on the same row as the folder symbol).